What is the goal and timeline for the campaign?

 Why is the Children’s area so large?
 Will it be too noisy?

 The number of juvenile and young adult users double from June through August.
 The free span ceiling structure of the expansion will allow adjustments to be made based on changing patron demographics and needs.
-Noisy programs or activities will be held in one of the new meeting rooms to keep disruption at a minimum.
+Noisy programs or activities will be scheduled in the log cabin in the afternoon, during the time it is scheduled to function as a Community Room.

 How is the library funded now?